MicrosoftDocs/CommunityToolkit/docs/maui/views/AvatarView.md

 ---
 title: AvatarView - .NET MAUI Community Toolkit
 author: GeorgeLeithead
-description: "AvatarView is a control for displaying an image or user's initials avatar." ms.date: 07/11/2022
+description: "AvatarView is a control for displaying a user's avatar image or their initials." ms.date: 07/11/2022
 ---